- Behavioral Health

 Angelica Garcia-Ditta is a Licensed Social Worker in the District of Columbia working as a School-Based Mental Health Therapist with Mary’s Center, serving high school students in DC Public Schools.
 Angelica has several years of experience working with underserved adolescents, young adults and families who have experienced domestic and sexual violence, are living with HIV/AIDS, involved in the criminal justice system and in mental health treatment in English and Spanish.
 Angelica graduated with a Master of Science in Social Work from the University of Texas at Austin and is passionate about serving high-risk adolescents within an integrated health and education model and working towards improved child and family wellness on all levels for the community.

-Gretchen Gates began working as a School-Based Mental Health Therapist at Mary's Center on Ontario Road in June 2014.
-She specializes in therapy for adolescents and families.
-She holds a Bachelor of Arts in International Studies and Communications from University of Dayton and a Master of Social Work from The Catholic University of America.
+Ms. Gates began working as a School-Based Mental Health Therapist at Mary's Center in June 2014.
 She recommends that people exercise because it benefits both the mind and body.
 She speaks both English and Spanish, and enjoys running, biking, cooking and playing with her dog.

 Ms. Gates says: "I love working in mental health in a school, because not only does it serve the individual needs of clients and families, but it also decreases the stigma surrounding mental health."